-Planned Giving: Make the Gift of a Lifetime
+Make the gift of a lifetime.

 There are many creative ways to support Carondelet that cost you nothing right now.
 Whether you are interested in a simple gift through your retirement or life insurance plan, a traditional bequest through your will or trust, or perhaps a gift that pays you back, like a charitable gift annuity—there are many ways to make a legacy gift.
-Explore how you can include us in your estate plans and benefit from becoming a member of the Fontbonne Society.

 When the Sisters of St. Joseph founded Carondelet in 1965, they understood that their initial investment in community, innovation, and pursuit of excellence for young women would reap outsized impact for years to come.
-Today we celebrate their philanthropic vision through Fontbonne Society, a special group of Carondelet donors whose planned gifts will advance that vision exponentially.
+Today we celebrate their philanthropic vision through the Fontbonne Society, a special group of Carondelet donors whose planned gifts will advance that vision exponentially.

 - Special recognition at events and in Carondelet publications